 ATMS and credit cards

-There are plenty of ATMs in the main cities such as Lusaka and Livingstone, but very few in the rural areas.
-Don’t count on a particular ATM working.
-It’s worth planning expenditure ahead of time because of this unreliability.
+There are plenty of ATMs in the main cities such as Lusaka and Livingstone, but very few in rural areas.
+It’s worth planning expenditure ahead of time due to the unreliability of some ATMs.

-While Zambia remains a largely cash society, credit cards are accepted at most large establishments in Zambian cities.
+While Zambia remains a largely cash-based society, credit cards are accepted at most large establishments in Zambian cities.